psycha0s/airwave/README.md

 ## Requirements
-- WINE, supporting XEMBED protocol (versions greater than 1.7.19 were tested, but earlier versions also may work)
+- WINE, supporting XEMBED protocol (versions greater than 1.7.19 were tested, but earlier versions also may work).
+To solve the blank window issue you can apply [this patch](https://github.com/phantom-code/airwave/blob/develop/fix-xembed-wine-windows.patch) to WINE.
 - libmagic
 - Qt5 for the airwave manager application (GUI)